guillaumepaviot/guillaumepaviot.github.io/content/about/_index.md

 I studied engineering and environmental science at IMT Atlantique in Nantes, France, and computer science at TU Berlin in Germany.

-I've always been passionate about computer science and the environment.
-While working on some side projects like video games or twitter events, I've had the opportunity to apply my skills to real-world problems.
-Now I'm looking forward to using machine learning and data science in real life projects.
+Passionate about both computer science and the environment, I've applied my skills to real-world problems through various side projects, such as developing chatbots and language models.
+Now, I'm excited to use machine learning and data science in real-life projects.